SubatomicPlanets/SimpleStringMath/README.md

 # Information
 This is a very simple example on how to evaluate a mathematical expression from a string.
 Currently only + - * / ^ are possible.
 I will add more in the future.
+Negative numbers are not yet supported!
+I am working on adding them right now.
 If there are any issues, please let me know.
 I did not have a lot of time for testing.

 # Examples: